Top 8 ERP Software Vendors

 May require extensive customization and technical support

 Epicor Prophet 21 is a cloud-based ERP solution built for distributors that wish to innovate with insight, improve efficiency, and scale to drive growth.
-The solution lets distributors increase operational efficiency and manage inventory costs, gain end-to-end visibility into the supply chain with actionable data insights, focus on customer experience and improve trust and loyalty, scale your resources to meet your business demands in the cloud.
+The solution lets distributors increase operational efficiency and manage inventory costs, gain end-to-end visibility into the supply chain with actionable data insights, focus on customer experience, improve trust and loyalty, and scale their resources to meet their business demands in the cloud.

 Epicor Eclipse